heapwolf/tsd/README.md

 Spin up a quick server to visualize time series data.

 # USAGE
-Deadly simple. just specify where you want it and what keys it should care about.
+Deadly simple. just specify the ports you want it to listen on.

 ```js
 var tsd = require('tsd-web');